umdenes100/vm-vision-system-python/README.md

 The IPv4 method should be Manual.
 Then set the addresses.
 The address is 192.168.1.2 The Netmask is 255.255.255.0, The Gateway is 192.168.1.1

+The ArUco marker 0 goes in @ 0,0 spot (lower left).
+They then ascend clockwise.
+So ID=1 is in the upper left.

 (All other content is not updated.)